JonMerlevede/NeatSim/README.md

 >	by Jonathan Merlevede, Rinde R.S. van Lon, and Tom Holvoet
 >	from iMinds-Distrinet, KU Leuven, 3001 Leuven, Belgium

+In the remainder of this README file we assume that the reader has read this paper.

-This code was written in the context of this paper and was never really meant to be used by anyone but the authors.
-Nevertheless, we believe in open science, so here it is.
+Before reading on, you should know that this code was written in the context of this paper.
+It was never really meant to be used by anyone but the authors while coding: documentation is scarce, the code not always elegant.
+Nevertheless, we believe in open science and would often have preferred having ugly source code over none, so here it is.

 ## Overview
-Our software consists of two parts.
+As described in the paper, our software consists of two parts.

 * The first part is the C# part, based on [SharpNeatV2](http://sourceforge.net/projects/sharpneat/files/sharpneat2/), which implements the [NEAT](http://www.cs.ucf.edu/~kstanley/neat.html) algorithm.
 * The second part is written in Java and is called upon by NEAT to determine the fitness of individuals during evolution.
 Determining fitness involves carrying out a simulation in [RinSim](https://github.com/rinde/RinSim)).

+The Java part can also be used for evaluating and visualising heuristics that have already been evolved.

 ## Quickstart
 Anyone who runs a 64-bit Windows system should be able to evaluate or evolve their own heuristic as follows.
-On other systems, it might be necessary to recompile parts of the application.
+Running the SharpNeat part of the application on Windows is advised, but it should also be possible to run SharpNeat using Mono.

 ### Evolution
 In order to evolve a new heuristic, the two parts of our software have to be up and running.

 * Start the NeatSim server - the main class is called `Main`.
 Make sure that NeatSim is configured properly - you will also have to download the required dependencies using [Maven](http://maven.apache.org/) (see `neatsim.properties` and the description of NeatSim below).
-* Start SharpNEATv2 (`SharpNeatV2\bin\SharpNeatGUI.exe`).
-Select the 'NeatSim - Simulation' experiment, the desired evolutionary properties and press the start button.
+* Start the SharpNEATv2 GUI (`SharpNeatV2\bin\SharpNeatGUI.exe`).
+Select the 'NeatSim - Simulation' experiment, the desired evolutionary properties and then press the start button.

-In order to do any serious evolution, you will probably want to use distributed evaluation.
+In order to do any serious evolution, you will probably want to use distributed evaluation using JPPF.
 See the 'NeatSim' section below for (a little) more information.

 ### Evaluation
-Existing genomes (as stored in XML files by SharpNEAT) can be read and evaluated by the NeatSim code.
+Existing genomes (as stored in XML files by SharpNEAT) can be read, evaluated and visualized by the NeatSim code (which uses RinSim).
 For an example of reading an XML file, take a look at the test class `TestNeuralNetworkReader`.
 For an example of how to start a simulation, take a look at the test class  `TestDeterminism`.

 # Code
 The code is organized in three folders: NeatSim, SharpNeatV2 and Thrift.